Nikki Haley left over a Boeing bailout. Now the company says it won't take one.

 "As a result of the response, and pending the closure of this transaction expected Monday, May 4, we do not plan to seek additional funding through the capital markets or the U.S. government options at this time," Boeing said in a statement Thursday evening.

-The planemaker's pursuit of a potential bailout was the reason former Gov. Nikki Haley stepped down from the planemaker's board last month.
+The planemaker's pursuit of a potential bailout was the reason former Gov. Nikki Haley cited when she stepped down from the planemaker's board last month.

 "I cannot support a move to lean on the federal government for a stimulus or bailout that prioritizes our company over others and relies on taxpayers to guarantee our financial position," Haley wrote in a letter to Boeing's board.
 "I have long held strong convictions that this is not the role of government."